Back to Blog

 Which Method Should You Use?

-It depends on how often you stream and how much time you want to spend finding clips:
+It depends on how often you stream and what you need:

-• Stream once a week, casual: Twitch clips is probably enough
+• Stream once a week, just want raw clips: Twitch's built-in clips

-• Stream 3+ times a week, trying to grow: Multi-stream to YouTube + AI tools
+• Stream 3+ times a week, posting Shorts regularly: AI tools like ClipFinder for the full workflow

-• Technical and want control: yt-dlp for precise downloads
+• Technical and want precise control: yt-dlp for downloads, then edit yourself

-• Need basic edits too: Online tools like Clipchamp
+• Occasional clipping with basic edits: Online tools like Clipchamp

-The real question is: how much is your time worth?
-If you're spending 2 hours per stream scrubbing through VODs just to find the good parts, that's time you could spend actually streaming or engaging with your community.
+The real question: how much is your time worth?
+If you're spending 2 hours per stream scrubbing through VODs, cropping to vertical, and adding captions, that's time you could spend actually streaming or engaging with your community.

 The Bottom Line

 The streamers who consistently post clips aren't spending hours scrubbing through footage.
-They've found ways to automate the tedious part (finding the moments) so they can focus on the creative part (actually making the content look good).
+They've automated the workflow so they can focus on streaming, not editing.

 Ready to save hours on clipping?

-ClipFinder uses AI to find the best moments in your YouTube videos automatically.
-Free during beta.
+ClipFinder uses AI to find the best moments in your YouTube videos.
+2 free hours every month, then $2/hr.

 Written by ClipFinder Team